Bake

 ftp://emn.fr/download/vhost.conf

-utility (package with cloud-init):
+Using the write-mime-multipart utility (package with cloud-init):

 write-mime-multipart –output=combined-userdata.txt \